vercel/next.js/readme.md

     </a>
     {
       // but we can prefetch it!
-      prefetch('/dynamic')
+      Router.prefetch('/dynamic')
     }
   </div>
 )
 ```

-The API is defined as follows:
+The method is defined as follows:

 - `prefetch(url: string): void` &ndash; Prefetches given url.